winddori2002/TriAAN-VC/README.md

 - The dataset can be downloaded [here](https://datashare.ed.ac.uk/handle/10283/3443).
 - We divide the dataset depending on seen-to-seen and unseen-to-unseen scenarios for evaluation.

+## 2. Prepare pre-trained vocoder and feature extractor

+We use the VCTK dataset consisting of 110 speakers with 400 utterances per speaker.

+- The dataset can be downloaded [here](https://datashare.ed.ac.uk/handle/10283/3443).
+- We divide the dataset depending on seen-to-seen and unseen-to-unseen scenarios for evaluation.

 ## 2. Downsample

 The sample rate of the dataset is 48kHz.